generalui/jekyll-image-size/README.md

 uri-encoded-params:

-* width=123: fix the width to the given pixels and scale the height proportionally
+* width=123: set the width to the given pixels and scale the height proportionally
-* height=123: fix the height to the given pixels and scale the width proportionally
+* height=123: set the height to the given pixels and scale the width proportionally

 rest: